coderefinery/DEPRECATED-software-licensing/talk.md

 <!---

 Example: Ubuntu is free software.
 It is supported by a company called Canonical.
 Many people make free software.
 Canonical packages it up as Ubuntu.
 Because the software guarantees freedom, Canonical can't make Ubuntu closed-source.
 Canonical doesn't make money out of the software itself - only their actual value-added services which they offer to companies.

+Example: you come up with a formula and a piece of software to improve a chemical process.

 Relate this to the value of what people have and want - much software is so small it isn't/can't be sold, but through a proper license others can help it make an impact.

 -->